 Back to blog

-Environmental IoT & M2M Iridium Utilities & Renewables
+Environmental IoT & M2M Utilities & Renewables

-The Internet of Things (IoT) describes connecting any device to other connected devices and the internet, or other communications networks.
-This allows all devices to collect and share data about their environment and how they are used.
-Comparatively, Massive IoT, is simply IoT on a massive scale; multitudes of sensors, connectivity and data processing to create new solutions.
+Massive IoT then, is simply IoT on a massive scale; multitudes of sensors, connectivity and data processing to create new solutions.
 Many businesses have already adopted Massive IoT technology, citing reduced costs and wastage, and improved operational efficiency among the benefits.

 Given its obvious applications to the Water industry – including smart metering and remote equipment monitoring – it’s unsurprising that sensors in the water and wastewater treatment industries are forecast to grow to $2 billion by 2030.
 But why is this so important?

-Technology advances have a history of providing the solutions we need, and thankfully, there are many ways Massive IoT is already and will continue to optimize operations for the Water and Wastewater treatment industries.
+Technology advances have a history of providing the solutions we need, and thankfully, there are many ways Massive IoT is already and will continue to optimise operations for the Water and Wastewater treatment industries.

 Factors driving Massive IoT adoption in the Water industry

-As Jat Brainch, Chief Commercial and Product Officer at Inmarsat puts it – “you can’t manage what you can’t measure, and automation and digitalization of the data capture process to collect granular, real-time results, is becoming increasingly essential”.
+As Jat Brainch, Chief Commercial and Product Officer at Inmarsat puts it – “you can’t manage what you can’t measure, and automation and digitalisation of the data capture process to collect granular, real-time results, is becoming increasingly essential”.
 In short, to be able to get a better handle on water management, companies need data, delivered consistently and reliably to inform decisions.

 GC-Water-Blog-1